 \[S(0) = 1 ,\quad S(\infty) = lim_{t→∞} S(t) = 0.\]The hazard function $\lambda(t)$ is defined as $\lambda(t) = f(t)/S(t)$.

-We can think of it as the instantaneus failure at time $t$, given the individual survived just prior to $t$.
+We can think of it as the instantaneous rate of going live at time $t$, given that the cluster hasn’t gone live just prior to $t$.

 \[\lambda(t) = -\frac{d}{dt}\log S(t)\]Then